Friend or Foe? An Introduction to Polish Coats of Arms

 A crowd of foreigners

-To solve this problem the crusaders’ shields were painted with identifying signs.
-When you saw a familiar mark you knew the man carrying it was an ally and, as such, shouldn’t die by your hand.
-These marks eventually evolved into coats of arms, hereditary graphic signs identifying families of the nobility, used not only on shields but in a variety of places including books, architectural details, even tableware.
+To solve this problem, the crusaders’ shields were painted with identifying signs.
+When you saw a familiar mark, you knew the man carrying it was an ally and, as such, shouldn’t die by your hand.
+These marks eventually evolved into coats of arms – hereditary graphic signs identifying families of the nobility, used not only on shields but in a variety of places including books, architectural details, even tableware.
 Coats of arms first appeared in France in the 12th century and made their way to Poland a century later.

 Sometimes less means more

-In its simplest form a graphic sign constituting a coat of arms consists of a plain shield with an emblem on it.
+In its simplest form, a graphic sign constituting a coat of arms consists of a plain shield with an emblem on it.
 An example of such a design is the Jagiellonian Cross, the mark of Poland’s royal Jagiellonian dynasty.
-This coat of arms shows that sometimes less means more, as in this case very few graphic elements stand for a great deal of power (the Jagiellonians ruled over Poland when it was one of Europe’s most formidable states).
+This coat of arms shows that sometimes less means more – as in this case, very few graphic elements stand for a great deal of power (the Jagiellonians ruled over Poland when it was one of Europe’s most formidable states).

 The basic form of a shield with an emblem can be embellished by a number of traditional elements.
 The shield may be held by animal or human figures called ‘supporters’.
 On top of the shield there can be a helmet with a crest.
 The helmet can have draperies otherwise known as mantlings attached to it, which flow ornately around the shield.
 A crown holding down the draperies is sometimes found on top of the helmet.
-Its shape varies depending on the rank of the nobleman who’s coat of arms it’s part of.
-Counts get a different crown than dukes and so on and so forth.
+Its shape varies depending on the rank of the nobleman whose coat of arms it’s part of.
+Counts get a different crown than dukes, and so on and so forth.
 The coat of arms is, in some cases, shown on a background consisting of an ermine-lined cloak.

 The Polish practice of using coats of arms differed in some aspects from what was typical in other countries, over the years a local specificity came into existence.
-The peculiarities of Polish heraldry may be explained, for instance, by taking a closer look at a very traditional Polish coat of arms called Rawicz, dating back to the 14th century (in this article we only discuss coats of arms of the nobility leaving out those of cities and regions due to how broad the latter two topics are).
+The peculiarities of Polish heraldry may be explained, for instance, by taking a closer look at a very traditional Polish coat of arms called Rawicz, dating back to the 14th century (in this article we only discuss coats of arms of the nobility, leaving out those of cities and regions due to how broad the latter two topics are).

 The coat of arms Rawicz was also called Rawa, Niedźwiada and Rawita.
 The name of a Polish coat of arms could stem from different things, like the surname of its initial holder, the name of his seat, or the shape of his emblem.
 The origins of the name Rawicz aren’t entirely clear, but some scholars argue that it comes from a battle cry that predates the mark.
 A battle cry was used by a knight as a short vocal signal given to the warriors under his command to attack or to gather at a certain point.
 A number of Polish battle cries were used also as the names of coats of arms.

 The Rawicz coat of arms has the battle cry ‘Rawa!’ (pronounced: Rah-Vah) assigned to it, which suggests that there might be a link here.
-A fixed correlation between a given coat of arms and a particular battle cry (or sometimes even a few) is also something that’s distinctive of Polish heraldry.
-Moreover, in Poland you can find variations of the same coat of arms, which in other heraldic systems would simply be considered separate marks.
+A fixed correlation between a given coat of arms and a particular battle cry (or sometimes even a few) is also something distinctive of Polish heraldry.
+Moreover, in Poland, you can find variations of the same coat of arms, which in other heraldic systems would simply be considered separate marks.
 For example, Rawicz can be composed of a maiden in a red dress and a black bear on a golden or blue background.
-It’s crest, a black bear, may be shown either holding a rose or with an empty paw.
+Its crest, a black bear, may be shown either holding a rose or with an empty paw.

-Author: Marek Kępa, June 2017
+Written by Marek Kępa, Jun 2017

 P.S.
 Part two is coming up!
 It’ll include some pretty unusual Polish coat of arms (ever seen a sea cat?), as well as the stories and legends behind them.